facebook/ThreatExchange/hasher-matcher-actioner/CONTRIBUTING.md

 2. **Building webapp taking too long..**
     If you see sustained 100% CPU when running `npm install|start|build` within the webapp directory, you might need to provide more memory and CPU to the docker desktop app.
 We recommend atleast 4GB of RAM and 2CPUs.

-## Developing HMA

-We have built out some tooling that relies on Visual Studio Code.
-[Install](https://code.visualstudio.com/) VS Code to con

 ## Building the Docker Lambda Image

 The lambda functions defined for HMA use docker images to hold the code executed by the functions.
 You will need to build and publish this docker image to a docker registry you own. eg. an AWS ECR repository.